Welcome to DANAT

-As a reflection of Bahrain’s ancient pearling history and the strong desire to protect this heritage, Danat Institute was established as the guardian of global gemmological excellence.
+As a reflection of Bahrain’s ancient pearling history and the strong desire to protect this heritage, DANAT was established as the guardian of global gemmological excellence.
 It plays a vital role in ensuring, protecting and enhancing public trust in pearls, gemstones and jewellery.
-Danat Institute is an authority on industry standards, scientific knowledge and education, and is committed to maintaining the highest standards of professional and personal ethics.Read More
+DANAT is an authority on industry standards, scientific knowledge and education, and is committed to maintaining the highest standards of professional and personal ethics.Read More

-Licenced by the Bahrain Ministry of Industry, Commerce & Tourism, Danat Institute is certified and equipped to examine pearls and gemstones, and provide clients with various reports authenticating and verifying their precious possessions.
-Danat Institute provides both standard and enhanced report formats strictly in accordance with published fee schedules.Read More
+Licenced by the Bahrain Ministry of Industry, Commerce & Tourism, DANAT is certified and equipped to examine pearls and gemstones, and provide clients with various reports authenticating and verifying their precious possessions.
+DANAT provides both standard and enhanced report formats strictly in accordance with published fee schedules.Read More

 An Accessible Location